orange-cloudavenue/terraform-provider-cloudavenue/docs/resources/vm_affinity_rule.md

 - `name` (String) VM affinity rule name.
 - `polarity` (String) (ForceNew) The polarity of the affinity rule.
 Value must be one of : `Affinity`, `Anti-Affinity`.
-- `vm_ids` (List of String) List of VM IDs to apply the affinity rule to.
-List must contain at most 2 elements.
+- `vm_ids` (Set of String) List of VM IDs to apply the affinity rule to.
+Set must contain at least 2 elements.
 Element value must satisfy all validations: must be a valid URN.

 ### Optional